Hampton Court Palace: a journey through royal history!

 Hampton Court Doyouspeaklondon Lifestyle London Blog

-Today, DOYOUSPEAKLONDON takes you back to the time when Hampton Court Palace was a royal place, home of Henri VIII.
+Today, DOYOUSPEAKLONDON takes you back to the era when Hampton Court was home to Henry VIII.

 Hampton Court Doyouspeaklondon Lifestyle London Blog